Reasons to use a clicker

 If I do not consider a clicker is going to be of value to either the trainer or the dog then I would not advise its use.
 Its purpose is to improve communication and understanding, not to make the trainer feel good.

 For those of us that learned our skills pre-clicker, there was a predominance of using the food delivery which marked the successful outcome.
 The dog was lured, manipulated, encouraged into a down position and fed in that position.
-The dog would have selected a movement of the hand, either to collect or begin delivery of the treat as the marker.
-I still see dogs return to the feed location and demonstrate the desired behaviour because when in position was the moment the hand dipped into the pocket.
+The dog would have selected a movement of the hand, either to collect or begin delivery of the treat as relevant, or the marker.
+I still see dogs return to the feed location and demonstrate the desired behaviour because when in that position it was the moment the hand dipped into the pocket.

 My dominant pattern of reinforcement (in the range of 85-90%) is feeding out of location.
 I feed where I want the learner to be when they start the next repetition of the behaviour.
 If I want energy in the behaviour then there will be animation in the set-up of that location – a chase to collect the treat, a catch.